cromega/keyguard/README.md

 * `/`
 * `/key`

-`/` respopnds with a shell script (check `loader.sh` for an example) that makes a second call to `/keys` with the right request parameters.
+`/` responds with a shell script (check `loader.sh` for an example) that makes a second call to `/keys` with the right request parameters.
 The successful response to the second request is the SSH key.
 Different authentication mechanisms may need a tailored loader script as well.